Uganda: Traveling girl from Congo dies of Ebola

 Insecurity has been one factor in a region where rebel groups have fought for control of mineral-rich lands for decades.
 Ebola also has spread because of mistrust by communities who have also staged attacks against health workers.
 Many people in eastern Congo don’t trust doctors and other medics.

-WHO Director-General Tedros Adhanom Ghebreyesus will travel this weekend to Congo with United Nations Secretary-General Antonio Guterres and senior officials, including Dr. Matshidiso Moeti, WHO Regional Director for Africa.
+WHO Director-General Tedros Adhanom Ghebreyesus will travel this weekend to Congo with United Nations Secretary-General Antonio Guterres and senior officials, including Dr. Matshidiso Moeti, WHO regional director for Africa.

 On Friday he called on partners to increase their presence in the field.

-“Our commitment to the people of the Democratic Republic of the Congo is that we will work alongside them to stop the Ebola outbreak,” said WHO Director-General Dr Tedros Adhanom Ghebreyesus.
+“Our commitment to the people of the Democratic Republic of the Congo is that we will work alongside them to stop the Ebola outbreak,” said Ghebreyesus.
 “Our commitment also means strengthening the health systems to give them all the other things they need.
 Building strong systems is what will protect people, communities and the world.”

 Maliro reported from Beni, Congo.
 AP writers Carley Petesch in Dakar, Senegal and Jamey Keaten in Geneva contributed to this report.